 *fun facts taken from the horrible histories clips

-You’ll definitely want to watch Mr. Peabody & Sherman!
+You’ll definitely want to watch Mr. Peabody & Sherman [US readers] [UK readers – click here]!
 Or just check out these two youtube links:

 Check out this fast-talking American who’ll give you a 10 minute crash course on the French Revolution.

-Watch Les Miserables which is set against the backdrop of revolutionary France.
+Watch Les Miserables [UK readers – click here] which is set against the backdrop of revolutionary France.

 This clip about Versailles by Rick Steves will transport you back in time.

-The Hidden Diary of Marie Antoinette by Carolly Erickson.
-I’ve just started reading this book after seeing it mentioned on this blog .
+I’ve just started reading The Hidden Diary of Marie Antoinette [UK readers – click here] by Carolly Erickson and am thoroughly enjoying it.
 This fictional diary is set when Marie-Antoinette was twelve years of age, right until her death.
-So far I’m finding it to be a very easy and enjoyable read.
+It’s a very easy and enjoyable read.

 If your children are older (ages 10+), watch/study the series on the French Revolution on the Khan Academy website.
 It’s such an amazing resource and it’s free.